05 Jun How To Keep Your Tech Squeaky Clean

 How often you clean your tech is up to you and your lifestyle.
 But it’s a good idea to blow out computer internal dust at least twice a year and wiping your tech down 1-2 times per week will definitely reduce germs and grime.

 Is your computer making too much noise or getting too hot?
-Give us a call at 570.235.1946 and we’ll clean the internals for you.
+Give us a call at 570.235.1946 or visit our Contact Page and we’ll clean the internals for you.